-In connection with the issuance and sale of the 2012 Series A Bonds, Sherman & Howard L.L.C., as Bond Counsel to the Authority, will deliver an opinion in the form included as Appendix E hereto.
-Certain legal matters relating to the 2012 Series A Bonds will be passed upon for the Authority by its General Counsel, Charles L. Borgman, Esq., and by its Disclosure Counsel, Hogan Lovells US LLP.
-The Underwriter is being represented in connection with its purchase of the 2012 Series A Bonds by its counsel, Kutak Rock LLP.
+In connection with the issuance and sale of the 2012 Series B Bonds, Sherman & Howard L.L.C., as Bond Counsel to the Authority, will deliver an opinion in the form included as Appendix E hereto.
+Certain legal matters relating to the 2012 Series B Bonds will be passed upon for the Authority by its General Counsel, Charles L. Borgman, Esq., and by its Disclosure Counsel, Hogan Lovells US LLP.
+The Underwriter is being represented in connection with its purchase of the 2012 Series B Bonds by its counsel, Bookhardt & O'Toole.
+The Borrower is being represented by its counsel, Faegre Baker Daniels LLP, Denver, Colorado.
 See "Part I - LEGAL MATTERS."
-CSG Advisors Incorporated is serving as financial advisor to the Authority in connection with the issuance of the 2012 Series A Bonds.
+CSG Advisors Incorporated is serving as financial advisor to the Authority in connection with the issuance of the 2012 Series B Bonds.
 See "Part I - FINANCIAL ADVISOR."